joereddington/joereddington.github.io/_posts/2017-07-07-how-i-got-my-apple-watch-to-give-me-sleep-data-going-back-to-the-first-day-i-bought-it.md

 I'd also been wondering about sleep tracking for a while.

-I tried to export the 'time under charge'  log files from the watch  then I'd have a pretty good sleep tracker&#8230; Or at least 'bed' tracker, which is most of what I want.
+I tried to export the 'time under charge'  log files from the watch  then I'd have a pretty good sleep tracker Or at least 'bed' tracker, which is most of what I want.

 Unfortunately I couldn't get access to that.